 In Winnipeg the approach used by IKOY and Keenberg is most comparable to that seen in the 1973 design of Centennial Hall by the firm Moody Moore Duncan Rattray Peters Searle Christie; Keenberg has expressed admiration for principal designer Lewis Morse.
 This project echoes techniques seen within the work of such European architects as Renzo Piano, Norman Foster and Richard Rogers, the latter of whom Keenberg has also cited as inspiration, along with architects Mies van der Rohe, Louis Kahn and Michael Hopkins.
 Over the years Keenberg has cited as further influences colleague and engineer Rick Muzyk and architect Magda Hulsbosch.

 IKOY projects from this era which differ from the firm’s typical aesthetic include the 1980 Harbour View Recreation Complex; York Estates (134 Smith Street, 1981), an angular apartment block which won an honourable mention by the Canadian Housing Design Council and bore another of the firm’s characteristic gestures, incised concrete lines; and a sensitive 1987 addition to the Winnipeg International Airport’s original high modernist structure.

-At the height of their practice, IKOY operated out of three offices, in Winnipeg, Regina and Thunder Bay.
+At the height of its practice, IKOY operated out of three offices, in Winnipeg, Regina and Thunder Bay.
 By the 2000s those three branches had closed, with the main base for the firm’s operations located in Ottawa.
 In 2003 IKOY was one of two offices to win the first Royal Institute of Canadian Architects’ Firm Award.
 Two years later, at the age of 63, Keenberg ended his practice with IKOY.
-In 2006 Keenberg released a book, Sex, Violence & Architecture (Toronto: Hushion House Publishing Ltd.) which recounted his years in the field and his design philosophy.
+In 2006 Keenberg released a book called Sex, Violence & Architecture (Toronto: Hushion House Publishing Ltd.), which recounted his years in the field and his design philosophy.